-With that glorious morning will begin the great work of the world's release from the bonds of sin and death - the great work of uplifting, or, as the Apostle calls that great epoch, "The times of restitution of all things spoken by the mouth of all the holy prophets since the world began."
-(Acts 3:19-21.)
-The thought [R3962: page 89] before the minds of those who participate in this Memorial should be the Apostle's words, "If we suffer with him we shall also reign with him"; "If we be dead with him we shall also live with him"; "for the trials of the present time are not worthy to be compared with the glory that shall be revealed in us."
-(Rom.
-8:17; Rom.
-6:8.)
-With these thoughts respecting the passing over of our sins of the First-born through the merit of the precious blood we may indeed keep the Feast of the Passover with joy notwithstanding trials and difficulties.
-So doing, continuing faithful as his followers, very soon we shall have the great privilege of leading forth the Lord's hosts - all who ultimately shall hear and know and obey the great King - out of the dominion of sin and death, out of Egypt into Canaan.
-Yes, dear brethren, in the language of the Apostle, "Christ our Passover is slain, therefore let us keep the Feast."
+With that glorious Morning of the New Dispensation will begin the great work of the world's release from the bonds of sin and death - the great work of uplifting.
+The Apostle Peter calls that great Epoch "The Times of Restitution of all things spoken by the mouth of all the holy Prophets since the world began."
+(Acts 3:19-

+21.)
+The thought before the minds of those who participate in this Memorial should be that expressed in the Apostle's words, "If we suffer with Him we shall also reign with Him"; "If we be dead with Him we shall also live with Him"; "for the sufferings of the present time are not worthy to be compared with the glory that shall be revealed in us." - Rom.
+8:17,18; Rom.
+6:8; 2 Timothy 2:11,12.

+With these thoughts respecting the passing over of the sins of the First-born through the merit of the precious blood, we may indeed keep the Feast of the Passover with joy, notwithstanding trials and difficulties.
+So doing, and continuing faithful as the followers of Jesus, very soon we shall have the great privilege of leading forth the Lord's hosts - all who ultimately shall hear and know and obey the great King - out of the dominion of sin and death, out of Egypt into Canaan.
+Yes, dear brethren, in the language of the Apostle, "Christ our Passover is slain for us; therefore let us keep the Feast."